Greg66/F-SAC-Test/README.txt

 Copyright (c) Gregor Reichert
 ==================================================

-DWSIM is a software to implement the F-SAC model in Visual Basic with the aim to implement this into DWSIM open source precess simulator.
+This is a software to implement the F-SAC model in Visual Basic with the aim to implement this into DWSIM open source precess simulator.

 As basis for this implementation the origanal Fortran code of the publication was used.